top of page

 And it makes me weep, with hot tears that sting my eyes and make my throat ache, and with an inner anguish, to think that our efforts were, perhaps, too little, too late.

-I use the word “perhaps” because late-Spring we did start to notice very small signs that the dementia was starting to leak through.
+In late-Spring we did start to notice very small signs that the dementia was starting to leak through.
 Was it the increased sugar and flour?
 It is possible.
-But we kept doing our best.
+We didn't know, but we kept at it.

 But then in May, a month after his final Covid 19 booster, he walked alone to the Co-op with the help of his wheeled walker, referred to in true humorous fashion as Giovanni.
 He had a 'freezing' episode, typical of Lewy Bodies dementia, whilst there.
 He had a very avoidable accident/fall when his carer came to assist him.
 He was checked over a couple of days later at the hospital, with no injuries apparent.